cmakkaya/mssql-server-handson/README.md

 We will write a Launcher, which starts both containers.
 For this, firstly, We will write a Docker Compose file for Docker containers.
 Then, write a "task definition file" for Amazon Container Service (ECS), and finally, write a "Kubernetes yaml file" for Elastic Kubernetes Service (EKS).

 ----------------------------------------------------------------------------------------------------------------------------
-## Running with the Docker Compose file
+## Running MS SQL Server and Webserver(Apache)+PHP Containers Together Using Docker Compose

 ![image](https://github.com/cmakkaya/mssql-server-handson/assets/110052470/deeb21ab-8861-41d9-ba26-6f42b35b3ec8)